If you think it might be time to get started with email marketing, jump in.

 Grow your list

 Once you have a healthy email list, it is time to begin thinking of ways to grow your list to continue progressing your business.
 Consider adding a share button to your emails so readers can share your content with friends and family.
 Run lead-generation ads on social media.
 Check out this blog for more ways to grow your email list.
+We have also put together a guide on 5 ways to generate leads for your business.

 Segment your email list